Joarnixon/Joarnixon/README.md

 - My fantastic experiments with all the craziest ideas that come to my mind (if i have any time to make them real)
 - My code projects in which I am interested in
-- Maybe some day will write math theoretical inferences made real with programming
+- Maybe some day will write my math theoretical inferences

 # Worth noticing: